 3. A statement of your academic and career objectives.
 In 2-3 pages, you might address topics such as why museums and museum studies are particularly interesting to you; the area of museum work that most interests you; your relevant experience and background; how the degree will support or enhance your goals; how KU's program matches your interests; and anything else you think is important to your application.

-4. 3 letters of recommendation, at least one of which must be from an academic source.
+4. Three letters of recommendation, at least one of which must be from an academic source.
 (Please use KU’s online letter of recommendation system when you apply.)

-6. A resume or curriculum vitae listing your employment history, museum experience (paid or unpaid), scholarships/fellowships, and awards.
+5. A resume or curriculum vitae listing your employment history, museum experience (paid or unpaid), scholarships/fellowships, and awards.
 Please note that the Admissions Committee strongly suggests all prospective students have museum experience (paid or unpaid) prior to applying to the program.